spike014/spike014/README.md

 At last,

-**Reading and thinking will give me the serenity to accept what I can not change, the courage to change what I can, and the wisdom to know the difference.**
+**Reading and thinking will give me the serenity to accept what I can not change, the courage to change what I can, and the wisdom to discern between the two.**